Royal Proclamation and Covenant of Reconciliation

 This call to action is currently being addressed in Calls to Action 45 and 46, which includes specific language on the Doctrine of Discovery and Terra Nullius.
 At this stage, focus remains largely on advancing work on Call to Action 46.

-In addition, the preamble to the Act respecting the United Nations Declaration on the Rights of Indigenous Peoples, which came into force on June 21, 2021, rejects all forms of colonialism and notes that doctrines, policies and practices based on or advocating the superiority of peoples or individuals on the basis of national origin or racial, religious, ethnic or cultural differences, including the doctrines of discovery and terra nullius, are racist, scientifically false, legally invalid, morally condemnable and socially unjust.
+In addition, the preamble to the United Nations Declaration on the Rights of Indigenous Peoples Act, which came into force on June 21, 2021, rejects all forms of colonialism and notes that doctrines, policies and practices based on or advocating the superiority of peoples or individuals on the basis of national origin or racial, religious, ethnic or cultural differences, including the doctrines of discovery and terra nullius, are racist, scientifically false, legally invalid, morally condemnable and socially unjust.

 Related links